Samkth123/KTH-md/Public Policy/a public sector characteristics/Brunson.md

 In the company, the goal is unity and striving for the same goal.

-Political organisation is different, as its crucial competence lies in reflecting citizens conflicting ideas.
+==Political organisation is different, as its crucial competence lies in reflecting citizens conflicting ideas.==

 Decision processes that mobilize action do not reflect inconsistent demands very well and vice versa.
 Rational decision-making where you formulate problems, specifiy goals and consider alternatives and do pros/cons list is good for conflicting ideologies.
 To the political organisation rational decision making is attractive, while the company wants to focus more on action.

-**Hypocracy** is produced in organisations where talk is done in accordance of one set of norms, but decisions in accordance with another, and act according to a third.
+**Hypocracy** is ==produced in organisations where talk is done in accordance of one set of norms, but decisions in accordance with another==, and act according to a third.
 This easily arises in the political organization, where it is difficult to implement decisions due to continuous conflict.
 ##### Generalization and change

 Companies aim to specialize and concentrate on a particular type of action - a natural way forward.
 Policital organisations want to generalize as the ideas of the public increasingly diverge and touch on new areas. **==Generalization==** also promotes legitimacy as the political org listens to its environment.